-Kings Island will issue up to four (4) complimentary tickets to the news media personnel listed below who want to visit the park for a leisure visit on public operating days during the 2018 season from Opening Day through Labor Day, September 2, 2019.
+Kings Island will issue up to four (4) complimentary tickets to the news media personnel listed below who want to visit the park for a leisure visit on public operating days during the 2019 season from Opening Day through Labor Day, September 2, 2019.
 All requests must be submitted a minimum of three (3) business days in advance of the selected date of the visit.

 These passes are limited to four (4) per person for one (1) visit during the season.
 Only full-time news media personnel and bloggers are eligible for these passes; promotions and advertising personnel are encouraged to call their promotions contact at the park for inquiries about tickets.
 A valid news media oulet email address must be provided with the request.

 The news department employee must be part of the party visiting the park.
 We are aware that some newspapers, Internet media, radio stations and television stations prefer their personnel not accept complimentary passes to events and attractions.
 We respect this policy and will gladly refuse passes to your personnel if you do indicate.

 Please see the list of qualifying positions below.
-The Kings Island Public Relations Department will review all requests for complimentary tickets.
+The Kings Island Communications Department will review all requests for complimentary tickets.

 Publisher, Reporters, Editors, Photographers, Webmasters, Bloggers (travel, entertainment, mommy, industry)